Well-Posedness and Long-Time Dynamics of a Water-Waves Model with Time-Varying Boundary Delay: Conclusion

 where $a>0, b>0, a \neq b, a_1>0, a_2<0, a_3>0$ and $a_4>0$.
 The system \eqref{cagapa} was studied in \cite{CF2019}.
-Using the same boundary conditions as in the problem \eqref{eq:KdV-KdV}, we believe that similar results showed in our work can be obtained for the system \eqref{cagapa} without the restriction over $L$ since the signal of the third derivatives in \eqref{cagapa} is negative instead of positive as in our case, see system \eqref{eq:KdV-KdV}. \item It is important to point out that the system \eqref{eq:KdV-KdV} is locally well-posed, so we are not able now to present any exponential stability for the nonlinear problem.
-One interesting research avenue is to show the stability results for the nonlinear problem. \end{enumerate}
+Using the same boundary conditions as in the problem \eqref{eq:KdV-KdV}, we believe that similar results proved in our work can be obtained for the system \eqref{cagapa} without the restriction over $L$ since the signal of the third derivatives in \eqref{cagapa} is negative instead of positive as in our case, see system \eqref{eq:KdV-KdV}. \item It is important to point out that the system \eqref{eq:KdV-KdV} is shown to be locally well-posed, and hence we are unable to establish any exponential stability for the nonlinear problem.
+One interesting research avenue is to show a stability outcome for the nonlinear problem. \end{enumerate}